 - Researchers working with Lurie Children’s should refer to the following site for more information: COVID-19 Resources for Employees and Providers.

 - Those that are conducting research with NMHC units should work directly with the leadership of the clinical unit to ensure the added volume, or time of the research visit, or portion of the clinical visit can be incorporated into the overall planned volume for space and resources.

 Personal Protective Equipment (PPE)/Safety Considerations

-- Before return, teams should learn about the infection control procedures for the space in which visits will be taking place in order to Consider things such as PPE requirements, room disinfection, screening requirements of participants prior to their arrival, and if there is an ability for a family member/friend or caregiver to accompany the participants from the entrance to the visit space.
+- Before return, teams should learn about the infection control procedures for the space in which visits will be taking place in order to consider things such as PPE requirements, room disinfection, screening requirements of participants prior to their arrival, and if there is an ability for family members/friends or caregivers to accompany the participants from the entrance to the visit space.

 - Provide the participant with information ahead of the visit in order to prepare.
 If the research visit is in conjunction with a visit for clinical purposes, work with the clinical department to ensure the information is clear to the participant and does not contradict the clinical affiliate.